MoonlightByte/Pythagora-LLM-Proxy/README.md

 # Pythagora LLM Proxy

 This project acts as a proxy between the [Pythagora GPT Pilot](https://github.com/Pythagora-io/gpt-pilot) and a local host, such as [LM Studio](https://lmstudio.ai), allowing GPT Pilot to utilize Large Language Models (LLMs) without needing to use the [OpenAI API](https://openai.com/).
-The code formats the OpenAI API prompt into an instruction and output prompt compatible with the [DeepSeek-Coder instruct code base](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct).

-Note: GPT Pilot will often generate instructions exceeding 10,000 tokens and occassionally exceeding 16,000 tokens which exceeds the capabilities of most LLMs.
-Therefore, consider this proxy as a way to offload work from OpenAI API to you local services and reduce the cost of development.
+Because GPT Pilot prompting will often exceed the limitations of most LLMs by generating instructions exceeding 10,000 tokens, and occassionally exceeding 16,000 tokens, this proxy provides a method to offload work from OpenAI API to you local services and reduce the cost of development.

+The proxy also provides instruction and output logging for debugging purposes and future finetuning to improve performance on specific tasks.

 ## Model Compatibility

-Both [DeepSeek-Coder instruct 6.7b model](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct) and [DeepSeek-Coder instruct 33b model](https://huggingface.co/deepseek-ai/deepseek-coder-33b-instruct) have been fine-tuned for compatibility with the GPT Pilot application.
-The fine-tuned models can be found at [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf) and [LoupGarou/deepseek-coder-33b-instruct-pythagora-gguf](https://huggingface.co/LoupGarou/deepseek-coder-33b-instruct-pythagora-gguf).
+Both [DeepSeek-Coder instruct 6.7b model](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct) and [DeepSeek-Coder instruct 33b model](https://huggingface.co/deepseek-ai/deepseek-coder-33b-instruct) have been fine-tuned for compatibility with GPT Pilot.
+The most current fine-tuned models can be found at [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf) and [LoupGarou/deepseek-coder-33b-instruct-pythagora-gguf](https://huggingface.co/LoupGarou/deepseek-coder-33b-instruct-pythagora-gguf).

 **Version 3:** [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf), is tested to be compatible with the following versions: